Rule 8.842. Failure to procure the record

 (a) Notice of default

-If a party fails to do any act required to procure the record, the trial court clerk must promptly notify that party by mail that it must do the act specified in the notice within 15 days after the notice is mailed and that, if it fails to comply, the reviewing court may impose the following sanctions:
+Except as otherwise provided by these rules, if a party fails to do any act required to procure the record, the trial court clerk must promptly notify that party in writing that it must do the act specified in the notice within 15 days after the notice is sent and that, if it fails to comply, the reviewing court may impose the following sanctions:

 (b) Sanctions